nescirem/nescirem.github.io/source/_posts/time-domian-simulation-of-the-porous-media-is-playing-its-role.md

 Here, $\beta{}_\infty{}=\phi{}/P_0\gamma{}$, $V_{\infty{}}=\phi{}/\varGamma{}\alpha{}_\infty{}$, $\tau{}_{vor}=2\varGamma{}\alpha{}_\infty{}/ \sigma{}\phi{}$, $\tau{}_{ent}=N_{Pr}s_{B}^{2}\tau{}_{vor}$, $\phi{}$ is the porosity, $\alpha_\infty{}$ is the tortuosity, $\varGamma{}$ is the ambient air density. $P$ is the ambient air pressure, $\gamma{}$ is the ratio of specific heats, $N_{Pr}$ is the Prandtl number and $s_B$ is the pore shape factor.
 For more details about those parameters one can refer to Ref.3.

 The description of sound propagation in the porous medium is often "frequency domain" in commercial software.
 Though the "frequency domain" argument here is not rigorous.
-These commercial software solutions are time domain governing equations, but these equations describing for monochromatic sounds, and the coefficients in it are frequency dependent. i.e. Zwikker and Kosten model:
+These commercial software solutions are time domain governing equations, but these equations describing monochromatic sounds, and the coefficients in it are frequency dependent. i.e. Zwikker and Kosten model:

 $$
 -\nabla{}p=\tilde{\rho}_{eq}\frac{\partial{}\bm{v}}{\partial{}t}